ericosmic/zombie_vs_human/README.md

 # zombie_vs_human
-SImulate A battle between zombie and human
+Simulate A battle between zombie and human